-Mets Noah Syndergaard On The Disalbed List With ‘Hand Foot And Mouth Diesease’
+Mets Noah Syndergaard On The Disalbed List With ‘Hand, Foot, And Mouth Diesease’

 The virus may be to blame for his “sluggish performance” Friday, said the New York Times.
 The “flame-throwing” pitcher was removed after just five innings when his fastball began dipping into the low 90’s.

-The extremely contagious virus is cause for Syndergaard to be removed from the Mets clubhouse and not supporting his team Sunday when the Mets faced the Yankees in The Bronx, entering the day with the second-worse record in the National League according to Sports Illustrated.
+The extremely contagious virus is the cause for Syndergaard being removed from the Mets clubhouse and not supporting his team Sunday when the Mets faced the Yankees in The Bronx, entering the day with the second-worst record in the National League according to Sports Illustrated.

 The Mayo Clinic defines the disease (or virus) as a contagious viral infection common in young children, but extremely contagious.
-Symptoms include fever, sore throat. blisters on tongue and gums, a red, sometimes blistering rash on palms, feet and buttox as well as loss of appetite.
+Symptoms include fever, sore throat. blisters on tongue and gums, a red, sometimes blistering rash on palms, feet, and buttox as well as loss of appetite.

 “Characterized by sores in the mouth and a rash on the hands and feet,” The Mayo Clinic’s website said.
 “A fever is often the first sign of disease followed by a sore throat and poor appetite.”